Zenith Data Systems: Pesatori's tenure (1991–1993)

-ZDS's workforce peaked in number in 1990 with 3,800 workers, 1,800 of which were from their St. Joseph, Michigan, headquarters.
+ZDS's workforce peaked in number in 1990 with 3,800 workers, 1,800 of which were from the St. Joseph, Michigan, headquarters.
 Under new ownership, the company relocated from Michigan to Buffalo Grove, Illinois, after leasing 140,000 ft2 of office space at a newly built 12-story office building at Lake-Cook Road and Milwaukee Avenue.
-ZDS retained their old St. Joseph headquarters, refactoring it into a full-on engineering facility and manufacturing plant for the company's desktop computers.
-US shipments of 204,500 computers decreased by 47% year over year, however.
+ZDS retained the old St. Joseph headquarters, refactoring it into a full-on engineering facility and manufacturing plant for the company's desktop computers.
+US shipments of 204,500 computers decreased by 47% year over year in 1990, however.
 The company's 2.2% market share declined by 200bp.

 Observers said that in addition to the 1989-1991 collapse of its network of distributors from forcing them to sell all ZDS products, the company trying to cater to both government and commercial customers hurt sales in 1990.
-They were unsure whether ZDS could again be a leader in portable computers.
-After shuffling its executive team that year, Enrico Pesatori was named the first permanent CEO of ZDS under Bull's ownership in January 1991.
+They were unsure whether ZDS could again be a leader in portable computers, with one analyst describing new product announcements at June 1991 Comdex "a bet-the-company announcement" and another describing it as "too little, too late".
+After shuffling its executive team in 1990, Enrico Pesatori was named the first permanent CEO of ZDS under Bull's ownership in January 1991.
 Tasked with correcting course and rehabilitating ZDS's public image, Pesatori spearheaded the creation of a new lineup of laptops and put an end to the requirement that dealers stock desktops as well as laptops.
 Pesatori's new team meanwhile increased the company's advertising budget by half and launched a new advertising campaign targeting business users.
-ZDS also continued to expand their distribution channels and renewed their relationship with ComputerLand.
+ZDS also continued to expand distribution channels and renewed the relationship with ComputerLand.
 As a result, sales started to improve.
-The company increased their shipments from 194,000 units in 1990 to 228,000 units (down from 445,000 units in 1988).
-The company also increased their investments in research and development, with expenditures in 1991 being 25 percent higher than the previous year, this trend following apace for 1992.
+The company increased shipments from 194,000 units in 1990 to 228,000 units in 1991 (down from 445,000 units in 1988).
+The company also increased investments in research and development, with expenditures in 1991 being 25 percent higher than the previous year, this trend following apace for 1992.
 By the middle of 1992, ZDS had additional manufacturing plants in Santa Clara, California; Billerica, Massachusetts; and Villeneuve-d'Ascq, France.